 As required by affiliation agreements with our clinical sites, a criminal background check and drug screening are performed on each student entering the program.
 The background check and drug screening must be conducted after acceptance and prior to starting the program.
 If the results indicate an issue, this information will be shared with the appropriate college administrators to determine the appropriate course of action.
-Any 'hits' on the criminal background check will require the incoming student to contact the ARDMS or CCI and cooperate with the Ethics Review Pre-Application.
+Any 'hits' on the criminal background check will require the incoming student to contact the ARDMS and cooperate with the Ethics Review Pre-Application.
 The letter of findings must be provided to the Medical Imaging Director for placement in the student file.
-If the student does not share the letter with the program director, the program faculty will not complete clinical verification or program completion letter at the end of the program.
-If the results from the ARDMS or CCI are found that the student is unable to sit for their examination he/she will be dismissed from the program.
-If during the program a student is placed under arrest it is up to that student to file the proper application with the ARDMS or CCI.
+If the student does not share the letter with the program director, the instructor will not sign the clinical verification letter or program completion letter at the end of the program.
+If the results from the ARDMS are found that the student is unable to sit for their examination he/she will be dismissed from the program.
+If during the program a student is placed under arrest it is up to that student to file the proper application with the ARDMS.